sameesh-s/DesignPatterns/README.md

 * The Observer pattern is related to Publish/Subscribe Pattern which is more complex situations with multiple Subjects and/or multiple message types.
 * The Observer pattern is commonly used pattern, and it is used in MVC also.

+## Decorator Pattern

+The Decorator Pattern attaches additional responsibilities to an object dynamically.
+Decorators provide a flexible alternative to subclassing for extending functionality.
+Solution for class explosion related to inheritance.

+> Classes should be open for extension, but closed for modification.

+our goal is to allow classes to be easily extended to incorporate new behavior without modifying existing code.
+What do we get if we accomplish this?
+Designs that are resilient to change and flexible enough to take on new functionality to meet changing requirements.
+[NOTE] be careful when choosing the areas of code that need to be extended, applying the Open-closed principle EVERYWHERE is wasteful and unnecessary, and can lead to complex, hard to understand code.